Jump to

 Most people think getting on disability is straightforward: You talk with your doctor, fill out a form, and start receiving the healthcare and financial support you’re entitled to.

 We wish it were that easy.
-But for most Virginians, the process is long (2+ years!) and complex (several stages of paperwork and an appeal).
+But for most Virginians, the process is long (more than two years!) and complex (several stages of paperwork and an appeal).

 Still, getting disability benefits in Virginia means (often) permanent access to a monthly check and the healthcare you need to stay well.
 We’ll go over how you qualify for benefits, how much you might earn once you do, and what you can do to improve your odds of getting approved.